Music

 Honor awards have also been given to Antònia Font, Cap Pela and Pere Estelrich

-This was by no means the only demand made on Wednesday night, as the Teatro Principal in Palma hosted the eighth edition of the event.
-Maria Jaume, upon receiving the award for best song, asserted "the right to defend our streets and say that we don't want to be a theme park or a souvenir."
-For their part, the group Alanaire, who received the critics' award for best new album, expressed their gratitude with a tribute to Aurora Picornell, while the singer of Saïm, Joan Roig, called for institutional involvement.
-"We don't have money to pay for rehearsal spaces and venues to perform in.
-Music isn't a business, culture can't be," he said shortly before exclaiming, "Long live free Palestine, we won't let the bad guys win!"
-In fact, the Gaza genocide has been present since the beginning of the gala thanks to the performance of If you say Gaza, a theme made from different fragments of the album>363 Re-visions of Palestine(Ona Ediciones, 2025) by Miquel Brunet.
-It was one of the most moving, and also most well-attended, performances of the night, with a handful of musicians and reciters on stage.
-Upon receiving the critics' award for best classical music album for this work, Brunet stated that "I prefer to make a protest album than a minute of silence."
+This was by no means the only demand made on Wednesday night, as Palma's Teatro Principal hosted the eighth edition of the event.
+Maria Jaume, upon accepting the award for best song, asserted "the right to defend our streets and to say that we don't want to be a theme park or a..." souvenirFor their part, the group Alanaire, which received the critics' award for best new album, paid tribute to Aurora Picornell, while Saïm's singer, Joan Roig, called for institutional involvement.
+"We don't have money to pay for rehearsal and performance spaces.
+Music isn't a business, culture can't be," he said shortly before exclaiming, "Long live free Palestine!
+We won't let the bad guys win!"
+In fact, the Gaza genocide was present from the beginning of the gala thanks to the performance of If you say Gaza, a theme made from different fragments of the album>363 Re-visions of Palestine(Ona Ediciones, 2025) by Miquel Brunet.
+It was one of the most moving and well-attended performances of the evening, featuring a handful of musicians and reciters on stage.
+Upon receiving the critics' award for best classical music album for this work, Brunet stated, "I prefer to make an album of protest than a minute of silence."

 Antònia Font's "See you later"

-The Honorary Awards have served to recognize the career of Cap Pela – who thanked the organizers for the award with a performance of one of their great classics, that We are not the king which is already part of the soundtrack for a couple of generations of islanders—Antònia Font—with Pau Debon ending his speech with an enigmatic "until next time"—and journalist Pere Estelrich, who made the audience laugh when he said that "if Bach is playing, I should have a music stand nearby."
-The gala, which began after eight in the evening, was presented by Mar Coll and David Ordinas and included performances by groups such as Ánimos Parrec and Cabot, as well as Plan-ET and Cosijoan, Púniks and Xisk, Anna Ferrer, and Marco Mezquida, among others.
+The Honorary Awards have served to recognize the career of Cap Pela – who thanked the organizers for the award with a performance of one of their great classics, that We are not the king which is already part of the soundtrack for a couple of generations of islanders—Antònia Font—with Pau Debon ending his speech with an enigmatic "until next time"—and journalist Pere Estelrich, who made the audience laugh when he said that "if Bach is playing, I have to have a music stand nearby."
+The gala, which began after eight in the evening, was presented by Mar Coll and David Ordinas and included performances by groups such as Ánimos Parrec and Cabot, as well as Plan-ET and Cosijoan, Púniks and Xisk, Anna Ferrer and Marco Mezquida, among others.